SciML/SciMLExpectations.jl/docs/src/tutorials/optimization_under_uncertainty.md

 sol.u
 ```

-We then setup the constraint function for NLopt just as before.
+We then set up the constraint function for NLopt just as before.

 ```@example control
 function 𝔼_constraint(θ)